tejasreeseelam/boilerplate-example/README.md

 ## Heading
 A series of HTML elements H1-H6 that create heading tags that decreasing in size as the number increases

+## Doctype
+Informs the browser or any parser the type of document it is viewing